Michael Hüttermann

 DevOps

 DevOps is a mix of patterns intended to improve collaborations between development and operations.
 DevOps addresses shared goals and incentives as well as shared processes and tools.
 Because of the natural conflicts among different groups, shared goals and incentives may not always be achievable.
 However, they should at least be aligned with one another.
+DevOps respects the fact that companies and projects have specific cultures and that people are more important than processes, which, in turn, are more important than tools.
+DevOps accepts the inevitability of conflicts between development and operations.
+Find out more about our DevOps approach in Michael's book DevOps for Developers.

 Agile ALM